 - Now, add the spice mix of cumin and coriander and saute for 5–8 minutes until you smell the deep appetizing aroma of the spices.
-You may want to add little water if the green beans stick to the pan.
+You may want to

 - Switch off the heat and add the salt and lime juice.

 - When ready to serve, garnish with cilantro.